 The Manager will be paid a management fee, which is accrued daily and calculated and paid monthly.
-The annual management fee for CMP Next Edge Resource Series A Shares is 2% of the transactional net assets for CMP Next Edge Resource Series A Shares, plus applicable taxes.
-The annual management fee for CMP Next Edge Resource Series F Shares is 1% of the transactional net assets for CMP Next Edge Resource Series F Shares, plus applicable taxes
+The annual management fee for CMP Next Edge Resource Series A Shares is 2% of the transactional net assets for CMP Next Edge Resource Series F Shares is 1% of the transactional net assets for CMP Next Edge Resource Series F Shares is 1% of the transactional net assets for CMP Next Edge Resource Series F Shares, plus applicable taxes.

 In addition, CMP Next Edge Resource Class may pay the Manager a performance fee annually in respect of each of its series of shares if (a) there has been positive return on such series during the relevant calendar year, (b) the simple rate of return of such series, during the period since the later of (i) the date a performance fee for such series was last payable and (ii) the inception of CMP Next Edge Resource Class, exceeds the Benchmark Performance and (c) the current net asset value per share of such series exceeds the High Water Mark.
 "Benchmark Performance" means the average of the simple rates of return of (a) the S&P/TSX Oil & Gas Exploration & Production Subgroup Index; (b) the S&P/TSX Diversified Metals & Mining Subgroup Index; (c) S&P/TSX Gold Subgroup Index; and (d) the S&P/TSX Composite Index, during the period since a performance fee for the relevant series was last payable (or in respect of the first instance in which a performance fee may be payable, since inception of CMP Next Edge Resource Class).
 "High Water Mark" means, with respect to a share, the greater of: (i) the issuance price of such share and (ii) the net asset value per share on the last business day of any calendar year in which a performance fee was earned by the Manager, in each case excluding the effect of any distribution per share made by CMP Next Edge Resource Class to the net asset value of the share.
-Any performance fee payable is calculated as described in the simplified prospectus of CMP Next Edge Resource Class.
-The performance fee is estimated and accrued daily, calculated at calendar year end and is paid within thirty days after calendar year-end.
+Any performance fee is estimated and accrued daily, calculated at calendar year end and is paid within thirty days after calendar year-end.